romainsacchi/carculator/docs/modeling.rst

 "SSP2-Baseline", "SSP2-PkBudg1150" or "SSP2-PkBudg500").
 Midpoint and
-endpoint (i.e., human health, ecosystem impacts and resources use) indicators include those of the ReCiPe 2008 v.1.13 impact assessment method, as well as those of ILCD 2018.
+endpoint (i.e., human health, ecosystem impacts and resources use) indicators include those of the ReCiPe 2008 v.1.13 impact assessment method, as well as those of EF 3.1.
 Additionally, it is possible to export the inventories in a format compatible with the LCA framework `Brightway2 <https://brightway.dev/>`_ or `SimaPro <https://simapro.com/>`_, thereby allowing the characterization of the results against a larger number of impact assessment methods.